atharvasunder/SeyEA02JBiomech/README.md

 # SeyEA02JBiomech
 Fundamental Spring Mass Running Model

-This is an implementation of a paper titled "A movement criterion for running" authored by Andre Seyfarth, Hartmut Geyer and others, which formalized the fundamental criterion for human running:
+This is an implementation of a paper titled "A movement criterion for running" authored by Andre Seyfarth, Hartmut Geyer, Michael Günther and Reinhard Blickhan, which formalized the fundamental criterion for human running:
 1. spring-like leg operation
 2. a minimum running speed
 3. a proper adjustment of leg stiffness and angle of attack.